-Consequently, malnutrition is a significant problem in Haiti.
+Consequently, malnutrition is a significant problem of Haiti.
 Half the population of Haiti can be categorized as “food insecure.”
-Half of all Haitian children are undersized because of malnutrition.
-Less than half the population has access to clean drinking water.
+Half of the Haitian children are undersized because of malnutrition.
+Less than half of the population have clean drinking water.
 This rate compares poorly even with other less-developed nations.
-Economic instability has limited any growth in Haiti.
-OIGM is simply cannot stay inactive.
+Economic instability has limited any growth of Haiti.
+OIGM, simply, must stay active.

 Our Goal To Delegate Our Medical Team All Over Haiti

 1. Reach all the 10 states/departments of Haiti, especially the poorest Haitian villages in a period of 10 months; by seeing at lest 1000 patients per state or per department.